nils-eilers/memSIM2/README.md

 Similarly it is possible to also connect the 32 or 28 pin cable to a 24 pin socket by again using the lower 24 pins (pins 1, 2, 3, 4, 29, 30, 31 & 32, the top 8 pins are exposed).
 Be careful not to short the exposed pins to anything else.
 Also I'm pretty sure that the Vcc pin 24 needs to be connected to pin 28 of the cable for voltage sensing.
 (Untested)

 - When loading code into the simulated EPROM where does it get loaded?
-- I can have multiple address sections that may not be contigous.
+- I can have multiple address sections that may not be contiguous.
 Will it load correctly?
 - How does it know where the EPROM starts?
 - I'm not sure I have this coded with the s-record.
 - Need to provide pictures of the stacked machine sockets adapters.